Food Glorious Food

 Gylly Beach Cafe – Cliff Road – Falmouth.
 TR11 4PATelephone: 01326 312884 website: www.gyllybeach.com

-Padstow or Padstein as it is now nicknamed
+Padstow or Padstein as it has now been nicknamed

 Rick has another fish and chip restaurants at Events Square here in Falmouth which he sometimes visits.
 He is apparently just like he is on television, a really super guy.
 It is always busy there and for good reason, the food is always great as are the takeaways.